 ARTICLE 4.
-OTHER PROHIBITED ACTS.
+ASSISTING THE RUNNER AND INTERLOCKING INTERFERENCE.
 No offensive player may:

-- (a) pull a runner in any direction at any time - (b) use interlocking interference, by grasping a teammate or by using his hands or arms to encircle the body of a teammate - (c) trip an opponent - (d) push or throw his body against a teammate to aid him in an attempt to obstruct an opponent or to recover a loose ball.
+(a) pull a runner in any direction at any time;

+(b) use interlocking interference, by grasping a teammate or by using his hands or arms to encircle the body of a teammate in an effort to block an opponent; or

+(c) push or throw his body against a teammate to aid him in an attempt to obstruct an opponent or to recover a loose ball.

-Penalty: For assisting the runner, interlocking interference, tripping, or illegal use of hands, arms, or body by the offense: Loss of 10 yards.
+Penalty: For assisting the runner, interlocking interference, or illegal use of hands, arms, or body by the offense: Loss of 10 yards.